The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 You wouldn’t do your own surgery or represent yourself in court for a serious case.
 Cybersecurity has reached that same level of complexity and consequence.

-- 24/7 monitoring and response from experts who live and breathe cybersecurity
+From experts who live and breathe cybersecurity.

-- Enterprise-grade tools without enterprise-level costs
+Enterprise-grade tools without enterprise costs

-- Access to real threat intelligence that individual businesses can’t access
+Access to real threat intelligence

-- A team that evolves your defenses as new threats emerge
+Defenses that evolve as new threats emerge

 The Bottom Line